MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## August

+### 5 - Spoken Duration
+Given a number of seconds, return the duration in spoken English.

+Break the duration into hours, minutes, and seconds.
+Skip any zero values.
+Use singular or plural as appropriate ("1 hour", "2 hours").
+If present, join the last two units with "and", and the second and third to last units with a comma ("1 hour, 2 minutes and 3 seconds").

 ### 4 - S P A C E J A M
 Given a string, remove all spaces from the string, insert two spaces between every character, convert all alphabetical letters to uppercase, and return the result.